Phovos/MSC/README.md

 I.e.,

     There exists a functor F such that F(ByteWord) = TopoWord under reinterpretation of field meanings and traversal rules.

-And Jung, and Maupertuis, and Schopenhauer did have invaluable contributions to cutting-edge science.

 Let us now discuss the Dialectical obervational 'masking' that powers bifurcation and collapse; but masking in two fundamentally distinct ways: